5/1/2026

 Brian Brophy

 Yeah, thanks.
 Good morning, everybody.
-Congrats on the nice quarter.
+Congrats on the next quarter.
 Just wanted to ask on CE&I, obviously awards there were pretty healthy.
-Just any color on where the source of strength is coming from when I think across your clean energy, civil, street and highway areas? or were there any additional GC awards in the quarter?
-And then you talked about having about $4 billion of projects under LNTP in that segment.
+Just any color on where the source of strength is coming from when I think across your clean energy, civil, street and highway businesses, or were there any additional GC awards in the quarter?
+And then You talked about having about 4 billion of projects under LNTP in that segment.
 Did that come down with the backlog build here, or does that remain elevated still?
 Thanks.

 speaker